Study field

 left

-The master's programme prepares you to work as a professional in industrial engineering and management in a wide range of jobs where there is need to combine engineering and business, apply human-centred change and innovation processes or manage sustainable renewal.
+The master's programme prepares you for a career in industrial engineering and management.
+You will be ready for jobs that combine engineering and business, apply human-centred approaches to change and innovation, and manage sustainable renewal.

-After graduation, you will have good competencies to work in international and multidisciplinary environments.
+After graduation, you will be equipped to work in international and multidisciplinary environments.

 right

-Possible jobs after graduation include development manager, innovation consultant, continuous improvement manager, project engineer, innovation specialist and researcher.
+Possible positions include development manager, innovation consultant, continuous improvement manager, project engineer, innovation specialist, and researcher.

 See also